 These activities create opportunities for employees to bond, collaborate and develop stronger relationships with each other.

-Plus, encourage the formation of social clubs or interest groups within the organisation, where employees with shared hobbies or interests can connect and engage in non-work-related activities like fitness, sports, crafting or board games.
+Plus, encourage the formation of social clubs or interest groups within the organization, where employees with shared hobbies or interests can connect and engage in non-work-related activities.
 Overall, this allows the workplace to be more meaningful and enjoyable.

 9. Challenging assignments and special projects